-Analysis of the above statistics indicates that overall, the incidents have increased in the areas of violence (causing, or attempting to cause an injury) and illicit drug related.
-Increases in illicit drug related incidents can be attributed to the rise in popularity of electronic nicotine/marijuana devices discussed in further detail below.
-Willful defiance has had an increase last year, but changes in state law regarding willful defiance may reduce this number going forward.

-Informal observation of use indicates that the types of drugs are usually marijuana and alcohol.
+- Analysis of the above statistics indicates that overall, the incidents have decreased in the areas of violence (causing, or attempting to cause an injury) and illicit drug related.
+Decreases in illicit drug related incidents can be attributed to the increased vigilance of campus staff to monitor students while on campus.
+Willful defiance has had an increase in 2019-2020, but changes in state law regarding willful defiance may reduce this number going forward. - Informal observation of use indicates that the types of drugs are usually marijuana and alcohol.
 The presence of marijuana (including edible form) and alcohol are of great concern.
-The consistent problem with marijuana and alcohol may be linked to a lack of social services for students in the community, and drug and alcohol interdiction services are not provided to campus on a regular basis.

-New Trends have emerged and steadily becoming more popular among young adults, specifically the use of Electronic Vaporizers.
-These Vaporizers are known not only used to inhale liquid nicotine (E-Juice), but another substance known to law enforcement as "Honey Oil," which is a potent and odorless form of Marijuana.
+The consistent problem with marijuana and alcohol may be linked to a lack of social services for students in the community, and drug and alcohol interdiction services are not provided to campus on a regular basis. - New trends have emerged and steadily becoming more popular among young adults, specifically the use of Electronic Vaporizers.
+These Vaporizers are not only used to inhale liquid nicotine (E-Juice), but another substance known to law enforcement as "Honey Oil," which is a potent and odorless form of Marijuana.
 The other trend is "Edibles," a form of Marijuana / THC that is prepared into foods such as candies and baked goods.
 It is harder to detect the use of these products as they do not emit odors.